Installation - How do you Lay Natural Stone Pavers?

 This installation method can only be used on stones that are 30mm thick or 20mm porcelain pavers.

 - 1. Install a 100mm compacted roadbase footing

 - 2. Once the roadbase has set the stone can be installed using a mortar-bed installation.
 The mortar comprises 3 parts washed brush sand, 1 part GP white cement and 1 part warter and/or additive.

 - 3. Once the mortar mix is made it can be applied over the roadbase.
-The mortar bed should be no more than 30-40mm thick.
+The mortar bed should be a minimum of 50mm thick, depending on application.
 Using a bricklayer's trowel the mortar can be spread evenly allowing for no air pockets.
 Once the mortar is ready the paver can be placed and set into the mortar using your hand or by gentle tapping with a rubber mallet.
 You should only tap the paver a few times to get it into position.
 Too much mortar and over-hitting the paver can lead to breakage.

 - 4. Using a string-line and level is recommended when using this technique to ensure the stone is laid evenly.

 - 5. Once installed into its desired position, leaving a 3-5mm joint for grout, fill any voids and air pockets around the perimiter of the stone, leaving it completely sealed.